Rotorua Mountain Biking

 There is plenty of parking at Waipa but on the weekends, during the summer holidays or when an event is on it WILL get mad out there.

-Toilet and shower facilities are available in the main hub of MBR.
+Toilet and shower facilities are available on-site beside the carpark.

 If you're caught out in the forest it will be au naturel I'm afraid.
 You could always be like some of my friends who are never without toilet paper.